Vishwa Nath Sharma

-General Vishwa Nath Sharma, PVSM, AVSM, ADC (born 4 June 1930) was the 14th Chief of the Army Staff of the Indian Army, serving between 1988 and 1990.
-He was the first Indian COAS to have begun his career in the post-Independence Indian Army.
+General Vishwa Nath Sharma, PVSM, AVSM, ADC (June 4, 1930 – July 31, 2026) was an Indian Army General, who served as the Chief of the Army Staff of the Indian Army from 1988 to 1990.
+He was the first president's commissioned officer to lead the Indian Army, having been commissioned in June 1950.

 Early life

 His father, Major General Amar Nath Sharma, was also a military officer.
-He is the younger brother of the late Major Som Nath Sharma, recipient of Independent India's first posthumous Param Vir Chakra, and also Lieutenant General Surindra Nath Sharma, formerly Engineer in Chief of the Indian Army as well was Major Dr. Kamla Tewari (née Sharma) of Medical core of the Indian Army.
-The family hailed from Kangra district, in present-day Himachal Pradesh.
+He was the younger brother of the late Major Som Nath Sharma, recipient of Independent India's first posthumous Param Vir Chakra, and also Lieutenant General Surindra Nath Sharma, formerly Engineer in Chief of the Indian Army as well was Major Dr. Kamla Tewari (née Sharma) of the Medical Corps of the Indian Army.
+The family hailed from Dadh Village in Kangra district, in present-day Himachal Pradesh.
 Both brothers were educated at the Prince of Wales' Royal Indian Military College, Dehradun.
 All three brothers did their schooling at Sherwood College, Nainital.

 Military career

 Sharma went on to join the fifth Regular Course at the Indian Military Academy, Dehradun and he was commissioned on 4 June 1950 into the 16th Light Cavalry.
 He fought in the 1965 War against Pakistan in the Lahore Sector.
-He commanded the 66th Armoured Regiment and later a Mountain Brigade in an insurgency affected area.
+He commanded the 66th Armoured Regiment and later a Mountain Brigade in an insurgency-affected area.
 Awarded the Ati Vishisht Seva Medal for distinguished service, General Sharma took over as GOC-in-C of the Eastern Command, on 1 June 1987 and was appointed Honorary Army ADC to the President on 25 July 1987.
 He took over as the Chief of Army Staff on 1 May 1988.